Thairath Online

 Simple preparation:

-• Sauté mashed tofu and mushrooms in a pan using water instead of oil until cooked.
+• Sauté the mashed tofu and mushrooms in a pan using water instead of oil until cooked.

-• Remove from heat and season with lime juice, chili powder, and low-sodium fish sauce.
+• Remove from heat, season with lime juice, chili flakes, and low-sodium fish sauce.

-• Add toasted rice, cilantro, and mint leaves, then mix well.
+• Add toasted rice, cilantro, and mint, then mix well.

-Assistant Professor Dr. Ekkarat Bamrungphut (nutrition expert) often recommends increasing plant protein and mushrooms to help balance digestion and boost immunity.
+Associate Professor Dr. Ekarat Bamrungphuen, a nutrition expert, often recommends increasing plant protein and mushrooms to help balance digestion and boost immunity.

-3. Steamed fish with Jaew sauce + brown rice
+3. Steamed fish with spicy dipping sauce (Jaew) and brown rice.

-Steamed fish provides healthy fats, and pairing it with unrefined rice helps maintain stable blood sugar levels, consistent with the new pyramid principles.
+Steamed fish provides healthy fats, and pairing it with unrefined rice helps maintain stable blood sugar levels, following the new pyramid’s principles.

-• Ingredients: Nile tilapia or sea bass, napa cabbage, cabbage, carrots (steamed with fish), Jaew dipping sauce (chili powder, lime, toasted rice, minimal fish sauce).
+• Ingredients: Nile tilapia or sea bass, napa cabbage, cabbage, carrot (steamed with the fish), spicy dipping sauce (chili flakes, lime, toasted rice, minimal fish sauce).

 ภาพจาก iStock